opatiny/octanis-internship-workbook/smallProjects/microFluidics/microFluidics.md

 __Idea :__ Device allowing to get 5 precise concentrations of a solution from a concentrated solution and a solvent.
 The final solutions should allow to realise calibration curves.

+## Interesting points

+- Using PDMS resin allows to integrate things inside of the microfluidics chip (sensors, stirrers, heating, microcontrollers,...).
+- ABS can be 3D printed to get nearly any shape and then be dissolved using acetone

 ## Links

 General micro-fluidics : [https://metafluidics.org/?s=mixer](https://metafluidics.org/?s=mixer)